 2. Talk to your car insurance agent beforehand

 Before the hurricane season begins, give a phone call to your car insurance agent and ask them if there are policy changes that you should know.
 Also, ask them to reiterate the things that are covered in the policy.
+If the policy doesn’t include wind or flood then use a major insurer that will and at a good rate like with Amica discounts available.
 You don’t want to give any chance of getting away from providing cover.

 3. Safely store your car papers